happyeric77/blockchain_solana_dapp_boilerplate/README.md

 1. WalletProvier is to take advantage of solana wallet adaptor
 2. ChakraProvider is to equip the project with [Chakra UI components](https://chakra-ui.com/docs/getting-started)

+## Custom hooks served with this boilerplate
+1. useDapp: serves some general functionality such as setLoading, setNotify and connection
+2. useAnchor: serves anchor frontend needed constants such as provider, program, signerWallet and some programIds.

 # TODO

-1. Build in Anchor framework
-2. Dynamic adjusting exchange pool data
+1. Dynamic adjusting exchange pool data